fastice/GrIMPNotebooks/README.md

 ## Binder

 These notebooks can run locally on a users own machine or cloud resource, but users can also run them remotely free of charge as a [*binder*](https://jupyter.org/binder) app.
 Advantages to *binder* are:
-- The notebook runs in a well-test, pre-configured environment,
+- The notebook runs in a well-tested, pre-configured environment,
 - No need to setup on your own machine.

 There are some limitations to *binder*:
-- The *binder* instances are limited to 2GB of memory, which can easily be exceeded if too large a region is or too many products are selected.
+- The *binder* instances are often limited to 2GB of memory, which can easily be exceeded if too large a region is or too many products are selected.
 - The *binder* instance will time out after an ten minutes of inactivity, and all work will be lost.
 Keeping the notebook in the foreground while it runs should avoid a timeout.

 To run the notebooks, click on the launchbinder button at the top of this file.